Jerrysuper123/The-Almanack-of-Naval-Ravikant-Summary/WIP.md

 `Appreciate yourself and your journey`

 `You have to create opportunties yourself out of countless failures.
 Why should people give you?
 Why should your parents be rich?
 So go and create yourself.`

+`you can do and learn anything in the world.
+Just consistently putting in efforts.`